sirehna/waves_gRPC/demo_cpp_wave/Readme.md

 ## .proto file
 `wave.proto`

-Here are defined data and services.
+This file defines the data structures and the RPC services.

 ## Unary implementation
 - Files concerned: `wave_client` and `wave_server`